chrisclark/blog/content/copy-editing-a-novel-with-chatgpt.md

 Slug: copy-editing-a-novel-with-chatgpt
 Status: Published

-My wife suddenly needed a final round of copy-editing on a manuscript she had written some time ago.
+My wife, a writer, recently and unexpectedly needed a final round of copy-editing on a manuscript she had written some time ago.
 There wasn't time to hire a professional, and even splitting it up, we couldn't get it done between the two of us fast enough.

-But fear not, dear wife!
-Your husband knows Python and has an OpenAI API key!
+Luckily, I know Python and have an OpenAI API key!
 Thus, I asked ChatGPT to copy-edit the book.
+I believed this was in ChatGPT's wheelhouse for a few reasons:

-- Because we're copy editing, we don't need full context on any given chunk of text.
-Searching for plot holes or timeline inconsistencies, for instance, raises a number of context issues that we can just ignore here.
-Copy editing is about true errors.
+1. Copy-editing is about true errors; spelling, grammar, etc. So "chunks" of text can be copy-edited separately.
+The entire novel doesn't need to be in the model's context window.
+Searching for plot holes or timeline inconsistencies in a novel-length text would be another matter entirely.
-- ChatGPT has impeccable spelling and grammar.
-Therefore I assume it is good at catching errors in text.
+2. ChatGPT has impeccable spelling and grammar.
+Therefore I assumed it would be good at catching errors in text.
-- It's easy to provide good examples.
+3. It's easy to provide good examples.
 "Few shot" prompting tends to improve performance.

 Below we'll look at the approach I took, and the results.
-I've included illustrative, but incomplete, code below.
+I've included illustrative, but incomplete, code.
 [Full code is available here](https://gist.github.com/chrisclark/612ab8fa9c4c6dd5a85c1529162e0efd).
 I used GPT4 as a coding assistant for much of this.
 And boy it's great.
 It's so nice to get working directory-traversal code (for instance) that does just what I need, without spending five minutes Googling and reading docs.
 GPT4-assisted Python scripting makes exercises like this much more enjoyable.

 To preview the conclusion: ChatGPT performed much less well than I thought, but still provided a usable copy editing pass.
 It is significantly better than nothing, but surprisingly noisy and erratic.